 Limit yourself to having four tabs open at all times.
-If there’s something you want to read, bookmark the page to read for later and close the tab afterwards.
+If there’s something you want to read, bookmark the page to read for later and close the tab afterward.

-Eliminating unnecessary tabs is a way to keep focus on the task up front.
+Eliminating unnecessary tabs is a way to keep focused on the task upfront.